mlab817/faqs/src/high-value-crops-development-program/what-are-the-interventions-of-the-hvcdp-under-the-new-normal.md

 ---
  title: What are the interventions of the HVCDP under the New Normal?

-tags: ["interventions","hvcdp","new","normal"]

  ---

-### High Value Crops Development Program
+## High Value Crops Development Program

-## What are the interventions of the HVCDP under the New Normal?
+# What are the interventions of the HVCDP under the New Normal?

  - Distribution of  seeds/seeds for buffer stocking, planting materials, equipment, other farm inputs, and other irrigation paraphernalia;